TeamReposit/api-docs/source/index.html.md

 }
 ```

 This endpoint returns information about the logged in supplier account.
-This endpoint is useful if you need the supplier id for other endpoints.
+This data is useful if you need the supplier id for calling other endpoints.

 ### HTTP Request